web-dev-nav/Image-search-API/README.md

 # Image-search-API
+  Image display API is a small task that explains the concepts of API like how to fetch images from API and store it into DB.
+If the search term is already inside the  database call instead database in case the next time user request the same search term.
 # This script is applicable to do these features...
 - Create a PHP application to show the images that we search.
 - There should have a login, login should have an email and password field ( No need of registration, for now, you can manually add one entry in the user table. ).